jonnor/ESC-CNN-microcontroller/report/report.md

 ### Spatially Separable convolution

-While CNNs have relatively low number of parameters, compared to fully-connected layers, the convolutional kernels still require a lot of computations.
+While CNNs have a relatively low number of parameters, compared to fully-connected layers, the convolutional kernels still require a lot of computations.
 Several alternative convolution layers have been proposed to address this.

 In a spatially separable convolution, a 2D convolution is factorized into two convolutions with 1D kernels.
-First a 2D convolution with $1 x K_h$ kernel is performed, followed by a 2D convolution with a $K_w x 1$ kernel, as illustrated in Figure \ref{fig:spatially-separable-convolution}.
+First, a 2D convolution with a $1 x K_h$ kernel is performed, followed by a 2D convolution with a $K_w x 1$ kernel, as illustrated in Figure \ref{fig:spatially-separable-convolution}.
 The number of operations is

 $$